treeverse/lakeFS/docs/howto/import.md

 </div>
 <div markdown="1" id="azure-storage">

-**Note:** The use of the `alds` hint for ADLS Gen2 storage accounts is deprecated, please use the original source url for import.
+**Note:** The use of the `adls` hint for ADLS Gen2 storage accounts is deprecated, please use the original source url for import.
 {: .note}

 See [Azure deployment][deploy-azure-storage-account-creds] on limitations when using account credentials.